LucasBorboleta/jersi-certu/README.md

 The Python 3 package *jersi_certu* provides a GUI and a rules engine for playing the *jersi* board-game version 4 and also for testing AI agents.

 Below is an overview of the GUI interface, which retrieves the human chosen action thanks to a text field.
 It is simple and straightforward.
-The intent has been to focus on the rules engine, the generator of all possible actions (for AI purpose) and the graphical display.
-Minimal time was spent on graphical input.
+The project has focused on the rules engine, the generator of all possible actions (for AI purpose) and the graphical display.
+Minimal time was spent on graphical input or on the progress bar.

 All combinations of players are possible: human/human, human/AI, AI/human and AI/AI.
 Current AI agents are: purely random (mainly used for tests) and MCTS (Monte Carlo Tree Search).
 MCTS agents are parametrized in seconds or in iterations.
 The branching ratio of *jersi* is pretty high (often greater than 100 or even 1000 when drops are still possible), so MCTS (with a simple random roll-out policy) poorly performs.
 An experimental biased roll-out policy, nammed *jrp*, is provided.